Zenikolas/tree-serialization/README.md

     - add loging
     - add namespaces
     - divide to lib the most part of the codebase
-    - add test
+    - add corner case tests
     - add description to methods
-    - add CMD parsing
     - diplay strings with quotes
     - add description of application
     - add build, coverage, tests status
     - add doxygen
-    - flush cout
-    - place htonll to serparate utils function and write test to it
+    - open files in binary?